uclaacm/learning-lab-crash-course-su20/06-css-animations/README.md

 * [`animation-fill-mode`](https://developer.mozilla.org/en-US/docs/Web/CSS/animation-fill-mode) what happens to the element before and after the animation? this has to do with **the square turning black in our first example**
 * [`animation-play-state`](https://developer.mozilla.org/en-US/docs/Web/CSS/animation-play-state) should the animation continue playing, or pause itself? useful to control your animations with Javascript

-And, there's a shortform, [`animation`](https://developer.mozilla.org/en-US/docs/Web/CSS/animation), that makes your life easier.
+And, there's a short-form, [`animation`](https://developer.mozilla.org/en-US/docs/Web/CSS/animation), that makes your life easier.

 This is only enough to dip your toes in CSS animations, but we wanted to show you what is *possible*.
 If this is the kind of thing that interests you, definitely read more - sinking one or two hours into CSS animations can make you an absolute pro!